• Skip to primary navigation

 • In the mixing bowl of a stand mixer, place the water, milk, and the yeast.
 Stir to combine.
 Allow the yeast to proof for five minutes.
 It will start to foam and bubble.

-• Add the two eggs, sugar, melted butter or oil, flour, and salt to the bowl.
+• Add the two eggs, sugar, melted butter or oil, flour, salt, and 1 tablespoon Everything seasoning to the bowl.
 Mix with the dough hook until the dough clears the sides of the pan and forms an elastic dough ball.
 You may need to scrape the sides of the bowl once or twice.

 • Alternatively, if you don’t have a stand mixer, you can stir this mixture by hand until a sticky dough is formed.
 Turn it out on a floured surface and knead until smooth and elastic.